Amazon Pay Review: Is It Right for Your Business?

 - X-Cart

 Amazon provides an API that allows you to develop a checkout page for accepting recurring payments.
 You can set rules for managing subscriptions, including actions for requesting payment pre-authorization, triggering automatic card charging, and managing cancellations.
-You also can charge a flat or fluctuating amount (for usage-based billing) and communicate with your customer this information ahead of time via email.
+You can also charge a flat or fluctuating amount (for usage-based billing) and communicate with your customer this information ahead of time via email.

-Note, however, that Amazon Pay limits the total amount of recurring payment transactions you can accept from each of your customers per month.
+Note, however, that Amazon Pay limits the total number of recurring payment transactions you can accept from each of your customers per month.
 The limit is usually based on your business type, but in most cases, it’s capped at $500/month.
 So, if you run a big-ticket subscription business, you’ll need to contact your account manager to request approval for a higher limit.

 A unique feature when compared with other payment options is that Amazon Pay works with voice search and voice commerce via Alexa devices.
-Shoppers can add to their Amazon wish lists, reorder products, and check orders with voice commands.
+Shoppers can add items to their Amazon wish lists, reorder products, and check orders with voice commands.

 To get started, attend Amazon Pay’s webinar for Voice Commerce, and contact one of Amazon’s skill builder experts.
 They will guide you in navigating Amazon Pay’s flexible APIs and SDKs, which you need to create a customized, secure voice checkout experience.

-Amazon Pay’s strengths are in its easy ecommerce integration and extensive developer resources.
+Amazon Pay’s strengths are its easy ecommerce integration and extensive developer resources.
 Most ecommerce platforms allow users to add Amazon Pay to their websites by simply adding their Amazon Pay account information and turning the feature on.
 It is simple to set up and use, making it a no-fuss platform for merchants with limited technical resources.

 One of the standout features is Amazon Pay’s streamlined online checkout, which helps reduce cart abandonment rates.
 Shoppers don’t need their credit card information to pay when logged in.
-It also offers a simple platform for mobile payments so customers can pay right from their phones.
+It also offers a simple platform for mobile payments, so customers can pay right from their phones.
 Amazon’s most recent update is Checkout V2, which features tools replacing its traditional payment and address widgets for a more seamless checkout experience.

 Developer integrations can be intimidating, but Amazon Pay provides the necessary tools for developing a highly customized checkout experience for your customers.
-These tools allow you to visualize the look and feel of your checkout function, try a variety of options, and minimize the need for coding with its built-in code generators:
+These tools allow you to visualize the look and feel of your checkout function, try a variety of options, and minimize the need for coding with its built-in code generators.

 - Amazon Pay Demo site